-(12)(15)(16) Geography.
+(16)(15)(12) Geography.
 The student understands the impact of geographic factors on major historic events and processes.
 The student is expected to:

-- (A) locate places and regions of historical significance such as the Indus, Nile, Tigris and Euphrates, and Yellow (Huang He) river valleys and describe their physical and human characteristics directly related to major eras and turning points in world history; - (B) analyze the influence of effects physical and human and physical geographic factors on major events in world history, including the development of river valley civilizations, trade in the Indian Ocean, and such as the effects of the opening of the Panama and Suez canals on world trade patterns; and

-(C) interpret historical and contemporary maps, charts, and graphs to identify and explain geographic factors such as control of the Straits of Hormuz that have how geography has influenced people and events in the past.
+- (A) locate places and regions of historical significance such as the Indus, Nile, physical and human characteristics directly related to major eras and turning points in world history; - (B) analyze the influence of effects physical and human and physical geographic factors on major events in world history, including the development of river valley civilizations, trade in the Indian Ocean, and such as the effects of the opening of the Panama and Suez canals on world trade patterns; and - (C) interpret historical and contemporary maps, charts, and graphs to identify and explain geographic factors such as control of the Straits of Hormuz that have how geography has influenced people and events in the past.